snowplow/snowplow/hive/snowplow-etl/README.md

 3. Git installed.
 Please see the [Git Installation Guide] [gitguide] as needed
 4. RubyGems installed.
 Please see the [RubyGems Installation Instructions] [gemsguide] as needed
+5. Nokogiri installed.
+Please see the [Installing Nokogiri Guide] [nokogiri] as needed
 5. Bundler (a Ruby gem) installed (`gem install bundler`)

 ### Installation